 Well, Castile soap is like the Beyonce of household cleaning and personal care products.
 There's virtually nothing it can't do.

 You can: clean your counters, sinks, tub, floors, and toilet.
 Clean greasy grimy pots and pans.
 Wash your windows.
 Replace your laundry detergent.
 Save your houseplants from insect infestation.
 Rinse your vegetables.
 Wash your hair.
 (Follow with this super simple rinse to balance the pH.)
-And even add your own favorite essential oils to an Unscented formula to create your own signature hand soaps.
+And even add your own favorite essential oils to an Unscented formula to create your own signature organic liquid soaps.

 So let's recap, soap skeptics.
 Here are some of the things that are, indeed, "so good" about Castile soap: